imkarthik-007/Project---Hotel-Management/README.md

-# This project creates an interface of Hotel Management using Python Constructors and user-defined functions.
+# This project is a Hotel Management System developed using Python, Object-Oriented Programming (OOP), and MySQL Database Management System (DBMS).

-# It allows the user to give their information and provides various services of hotel for customers.
-# Each service is monitored by each user-defined function.
-# It also provides the Grandtotal Bill of the customers to them.
+# It provides a console-based interface for managing hotel operations such as room booking, food ordering, laundry services, gaming services, and customer billing.

+# The project uses classes, constructors, and user-defined functions to handle different hotel services efficiently.

+# Customer details and billing information are permanently stored in a MySQL database using SQL queries.

+# The system automatically calculates the total bill and allows viewing stored customer records from the database.